-Because that will NOT sell a steak.
+Because showing you that will NOT sell a steak.
 That will scare customers away; it’s obvious, is it not?

 Their job is to sell you a steak, on the other side of the equation, your job is to make sure you can afford the steak, to make sure you want the steak and to make sure you understand that what ordering and consuming the steak means.

-You may need to Uber your way back home, or call for a cab if you had too much too drink.
+You may need to Uber your way back home or call for a cab if you had too much to drink.
 Yuck, what an inconvenience and an extra expense!

 Oh NO!
 They have upsells, run!

 Why do they keep trying to sell you more stuff?
 All you wanted was a steak!

 Everybody that is successful does it.
 So if everybody that is successful does, it, why do they do it?